cdconcertband/website/content/pages/components.md

 ---
 template: DefaultPage
-slug: about
+slug: ''
-title: About
+title: Components
 featuredImage: ''
-subtitle: This is the components page subtitle.
+subtitle: ''
 section1: >-
   ## This is a container component